Your Home Addition: Planning Your New Addition

 Discover the most effective insulation for your old house, and why it is the most effective.

 An addition is a building project that adds living space to an existing structure.
 If the added space is alongside the existing structure it must have its own foundation.
 If we are adding up, for example, building a room over an existing garage, then the current foundation must be able to bear the added load of the addition.

 Building an addition is very much like building a house, just smaller in scope.
 The same processes are required and work proceeds in very much the same order.
 In any organized urban area that has a building code, an addition will require a permit and occasionally a zoning change or exception.

 But an addition has its own particular requirements.
 The big one is that the addition must blend well with the existing house.
 Sometimes that's a bit of a trick since the materials and techniques used to build the original structure are often very different from those used today.

-Planning for an addition typically very little space constraint.
-The space does not yet exist, which gives us some excellent opportunites.
+Planning for an addition typically involves very little space constraint.
+The space does not yet exist, which gives us some excellent opportunities.
 We can, for example, design the room to fit the kitchen, rather than forcing the kitchen to fit the room.
-Which leads to the first rule of designing additions:
+This leads to the first rule of designing additions:

 Plan from the Inside Out

 It is very common for some designers and homeowners to do the opposite: start planning with a certain size room on a piece of paper, then figuring out what will fit in the room, and how.
 Sometimes things are just squeezed into the room any way they can be made to fit.
 Doorways, hallways, closets, etc. can end up in strange places.
 This, obviously is not the way to do it.